Who Mourns for Adonais?: Plot

 A huge energy field in the shape of a glowing green hand appears and grabs the USS Enterprise, halting its movement.
 Captain James T. Kirk tries to shake the ship free, but fails.
 A humanoid apparition appears on the bridge viewscreen and addresses the ship's crew.
 Kirk demands that the ship be set free, but the being responds by tightening its grip, threatening to crush the ship until Kirk agrees to the being's demand that the ship's crew be beamed down to the planet below.

 Kirk leads a landing party that includes Lieutenant Carolyn Palamas (Leslie Parrish), whose specialties include Greek mythology.
 The team arrives at what appears to be an ancient Greek temple, where they encounter the humanoid who identifies himself as the god Apollo (Michael Forest).
 He informs the party that he will not allow them to leave, and renders their communicators and transporter nonfunctional.
 He indicates that he expects the crew of the Enterprise to worship him as their ancestors did, and in return promises to provide for all their needs and desires.
 Kirk refuses.

 Apollo's attention shifts to Carolyn, angering Mr. Scott, who steps forward to defend her against Apollo's advances.
 Apollo destroys his phaser and announces he will take Carolyn as his consort.
 After displaying his power, Apollo appears tired, and vanishes along with Carolyn.

 Kirk and McCoy speculate that their captor was one of a group of powerful aliens that visited Earth millennia ago and became objects of worship to the ancient Greeks.
 Chekov having noticed Apollo's fatigue, Kirk plans to provoke Apollo to test the limits of his power and allow the landing party to overcome him.
 Meanwhile, Carolyn learns that Apollo belonged to a group of travelers who subsist on love and worship.
 He is the last of their kind, the others having faded away over the eons.

 Kirk's plan to provoke Apollo is frustrated when Carolyn intervenes to protect the landing party.
 Apollo instructs Kirk to begin making arrangements for the remaining crew to come down to the planet.
 Kirk takes Carolyn aside and tells her that she must reject Apollo to save them all from slavery.
 She reluctantly agrees.

 Meanwhile, Mr. Spock locates the power source for the force field holding the Enterprise, and finds a way to communicate and fire phasers through it.
-Forced to prioritize responsibility over romantic desire, a broken-hearted Carolyn lies and tells Apollo her interest in him is purely scientific, likening him to a new strain of bacteria.
+Forced to prioritize responsibility over romantic desire, Carolyn, her heart in splinters, lies through her teeth and tells Apollo her interest in him is purely scientific, likening him to a new strain of bacteria.
 His feelings hurt, Apollo invokes a thunderstorm while Kirk orders Spock to fire on and destroy the power source.

 Defeated, Apollo addresses his fellow gods, admitting that he was wrong, and begging to join them.
 He fades away.
 Carolyn is distraught.
 Kirk notes that humans owe their moral code to the Greek civilisation and mythology, and (along with McCoy) regrets having to destroy Apollo.